WokLibCodeClub/.github/profile/README.md

 We wrote some first Python code, introducing the basic functions ```print()``` and ```input()```.
 We also introduced Python *libraries*, which have to be imported.
 The code from the first week can be found at [trinket.io/python/05d317e0a9](https://trinket.io/python/05d317e0a9)

-The web page which shows all the named colours available in Python is at [w3schools.com/colors/colors_names.asp](https://www.w3schools.com/colors/colors_names.asp).
-You can choose any of these colours in a graphics programme by simply putting the colour name, as it appears on this page, inside quotes: for example ```"AntiqueWhite"```.

 We also discussed the rules for how to *name variables*:

 - Variable names can only include the lower case letters a-z, the upper case letters A-Z, the numbers 0-9 and the underscore _ character.